 Ball Pythons are one of the most popular types of reptiles kept as pets right now in America, and they are available in a wide variety of colors and patterns—usually referred to as “morphs”, which result from selective breeding.
 However, the Leucistic (White) Ball Python is one of the most amazing morphs available.
 Its striking white color with dark eyes will stop anyone in their tracks.
-If you are interested in learning more about this rare breed, keep reading while we look at several interesting facts that you might not have heard before.
-Keep reading while we list several acts to learn more about this unique species to help you see if it’s something that you want to seek out for your home.
+If you are interested in learning more about this rare breed, keep reading while we look at several interesting facts that you might not have heard before to help you see if it’s something that you want to seek out for your home.

 Leucistic is a term that means the animal doesn’t produce melanin as well as it should, resulting in a loss of pigment.